 Supports Your Body’s Natural Nutritional Needs

-Eating seasonally reduces the demand for out of season produce which further supports more locally produced food.
-This in turn support local farming which reduces transportation, refrigeration and storage.
+Eating seasonally reduces the demand for out-of-season produce which further supports more locally produced food.
+This in turn supports local farming which reduces transportation, refrigeration, and storage.
 This leads to greater food production efficiency and less CO2 entering the atmosphere.

 If you’re looking to eat seasonally this May, here’s what to eat…

 - New potatoes